napari/napari/docs/explanations/rendering.md

 independently.

 The GIL only applies to threads that are actively running Python bytecode.
-Only one thread can be executing bytecode at a time.The GIL makes Python threads safer to use than in many languages.
+Only one thread can be executing bytecode at a time.
+The GIL makes Python threads safer to use than threads in many languages.
 In Python two threads can access the same datastucture without a lock because the GIL is kind of a universal lock.

 If we cannot get the performance we want using threads we might consider switching to proceses in some cases.

 In the other direction Python contains asynchronous mechanisms such as `asyncio`.
 These generally provide concurrency without parallelism.
-You can have N tasks in progress, but they are all running in the same thread.
-The advantage of this is you could have thousands of concurrent routines. `asyncio` is relatively new and we should keep it in mind for rendering and other purposes.
+You can have N tasks in progress, but they are all running interleaved in the same thread.
+The advantage of this is you can have many more tasks in progress than you would have threads.
+You could have thousands of tasks going at once. `asyncio` is relatively new and we should keep it in mind for rendering and other purposes.